gsantner/markor/doc/CSV_README.md

 ### Features

-Note: [Screenshot Example csv data](assets/csv/Example-Wikidata-rhodos3.csv) was queried from www.wikidata.org  : commons.wikimedia.org photos from the greek island of rhodes.

 * Editor with SyntaxHighlighter
   * ![](assets/csv/MakorCsvSyntaxh-Landscape.png)
   * Each csv column is shown in a different unique color to see which csv-data belongs to which colum/header